DON’T FORGET OUTERWEAR CARE

-If you would rather have fun instead of doing laundry, simply call us and we’ll pick up your laundry and deliver it right back to your door.
-You could also drop it off and we will do it for you.
-Here is a list of just a few things that you can do while we do the laundry.
+If you would rather have fun instead of doing laundry, simply drop it off and let Spot do it for you.
+It’s no more expensive than buying a bucket of chicken or ordering a pizza, and here is a list of just a few things that you can do while we do the laundry.

 - Make Fudge

 So, go ahead, you’ve got this.
 Eat s’mores, around the bonfire, with confidence.
 There’s no mess you can’t master!